-One snowy winter a few years ago, my husband and I drove halfway around Lake Tahoe to pick up a used demo pair of K2 MissBehaved women’s skis from a small shop on the north shore.
+One snowy winter morning a few years ago, my husband and I drove halfway around Lake Tahoe to pick up a used demo pair of K2 MissBehaved women’s skis from a small shop on the north shore.

 Wide Skis For Beginners and Intermediates